 There are five degrees of criminal sexual conduct in Minnesota.
 Four of them are felony charges, and one is a misdemeanor.

-First-degree sexual assault: This level of assault is defined as sexual penetration and the presence of at least one of the following conditions:
+First-degree sexual assault is defined as sexual penetration accompanied by at least one of the following conditions:

 A conviction of first-degree sexual assault can result n up to 30 years in prison and a $40,000 fine.
 The defendant will be required to register as a sex offender, which will have lifelong consequences concerning housing, employment, and education.

-Second-degree sexual assault: This involves engaging in sexual contact with the victim under the same circumstances listed above, with the exception being that no penetration occurred.
-This can include touching the victim’s intimate areas, touch another’s intimate parts by coercion, and touching over clothes.
+Second-degree sexual assault involves engaging in contact with the victim under similar circumstances to those listed above, but without sexual penetration.
+This may include touching the victim’s intimate areas, coercively touching another’s intimate parts, or touching over clothing.

 This is a felony offense punishable by up to 25 years in prison and a fine of $35,000.
 The minimum sentence is 7.5 years in prison.

-Third-degree sexual assault: this involves sexual penetration under the following circumstances:
+Third-degree sexual assault involves sexual penetration under the following circumstances:

 This is a felony offense punishable by up to 15 years in prison and a fine of $30,000.
 If the victim is 13-15 and the defendant was not more than four years older but more than two years older, the maximum punishment is 5 years in prison.

-Fourth-degree sexual assault: This includes the same requirement as third-degree sexual assault, but without penetration.
-This is a felony offense punishable by up to 10 years in prison and a fine up to $20,000.
+Fourth-degree sexual assault includes the same circumstances as third-degree sexual assault but without sexual penetration.
+It is classified as a felony offense, punishable by up to 10 years in prison and a fine of up to $20,000.

 If you are facing sexual assault charges do not hesitate to contact Knutson + Casey today.
 Our Mankato sexual assault lawyers are ready to help answer any of your questions and are prepared to work as hard as possible to get charges reduced, and in some cases, dismissed.
-Contact Knutson + Casey today to see how we can help you.
+Contact Knutson + Casey here or give us a call at 507-344-8888 today to see how we can help you.